jurisliepins/fbittorrent/README.md

 FBitTorrent
 ===========

-Implementation of the BitTorrent protocol in F# in Akka.NET.
+Implementation of the BitTorrent protocol in F# using Akka.NET.

 ## Details